jduchateau/GRAPE/docs/start.md

 What to do next?
 There are several paths you can follow:

 - if you already have RML mappings, you can try to import and edith them further in GRAPE,
 - for your next mapping task, try to reuse GRAPE.
-If something is not there yet, you always can export it to turtle to continue on your own,
+If something is not there yet, most of the time you can type Turtle directly, and export it to `.ttl` to continue on your own,
 - if you would like to learn RML better, you can go read the specs at [RML Ontology Modules Portal](https://kg-construct.github.io/rml-resources/portal/){ target="_blank" }.